 The company has policy that the Board of Directors shall convene the meeting at least every three months, and additional meeting is permitted when necessary.
 At any meeting, the agenda shall be predetermined precisely and the letter of meeting appointment shall be mailed seven days in advance so that the Directors shall have enough time to investigate the related matter and topics reasonably prior to commencement of meeting.
+During resolution, the meeting must consist of at least 2 to 3 of total Directors.
 The detailed discussion at the meeting shall be recorded in writing, and the Board-approved meeting report shall be retained and be verified by the Board and concerned persons.

-Overall, the Board of Directors has held 10 meetings in the FY 2016 which are 8 BOD, 1 AGM and 1 EGM.
+Overall, the Board of Directors has held 6 meetings in the FY 2017 which are 5 BOD and 1 AGM.
 The directors could propose idea and opinion open and freely.
 For which agenda that may relate or has any conflict of interest to the directors, the said directors will not vote or even not attend the meeting during the agenda.